jstemmer/rehook/README.md

 Go to the Github settings page of your repository, click the `Webhooks & Services` button and add a new Webhook.
 Enter the URL where your Rehook instance can be reached, be sure to use `/h/github` as the path.
-Click `Add webhook` and if everything was setup correctly, your first webhook request was just handled by Rehook.
+Click `Add webhook` and, if everything was setup correctly, your first webhook request was just handled by Rehook.

 ## Components